bmeviauac01/softwarelab1/docs/Lab-MongoDB/Exercise-5.md

 You can assume the following:

 - All orders in the database have `Date` values even though the type is _nullable_ `DateTime?`.
-    - You can use `date.Value` to get the date without having to check `date.HasValue`.
+    - You can use `date.Value` to get the date without checking `date.HasValue`.
 - `groupsCount` is a positive integer **greater than or equal to 1**.

 ## Draft solution